-Program Name: Department of Public Works | Strom Water Utility Division
+Department of Public Works / Storm Water Utility Maintenance Division

-Program Description: The Storm Water Utility Division provides a comprehensive maintenance program of scheduled and unscheduled, inspections, cleaning, repairing and replacing of storm water structures such as catch basins, headwalls and drop inlets, corroded pipe segments, and herbicide spraying in the gutter line and right of ways to manage weed control.
+The Storm Water Utility Division provides a comprehensive maintenance program of scheduled and unscheduled, inspections, cleaning, repairing and replacing storm water structures such as catch basins, headwalls and drop inlets, corroded pipe segments, and herbicide spraying in right of ways and gutter lines to manage weed control.
 The program allows the city to stay in compliance with federal and state water quality regulations and city codes.
-Another essential activity performed in the division is creek, channel, and detention pond inspection and maintenance.
+Another essential activity performed in the storm water utility program is creek, channel, and detention pond inspection and maintenance.

-Trends: An increase in inspection and maintenance of the storm sewer system has proven an affected best management practice.
-As a result of this more aggressive program we have exceeded this year's state mandated reporting requirements.
+With the increase in the volume of rainfall in recent years a more aggressive inspection program has proven an affected best management practice.
+As a result we have exceeded this year's state mandated reporting requirements.

-- Comply with the National Pollutant Discharge Elimination System (NPDES) by maintaining the Phase 1 Municipal Storm Water (MS4) permit through drainage structure inspection and maintenance. - Locate drainage way (floodplain areas) to convey required floodwater through periodic inspection and maintenance. - Continue a storm sewer box rehabilitation program up-dating old lid with new manhole lid covers. (with City of College Park on each lid)
+- Comply with the National Pollutant Discharge Elimination System (NPDES) by maintaining the Phase 1 Municipal Storm Water (MS4) permit through drainage structure inspection and maintenance. - Locate drainage ways (floodplain area) to convey required floodwaters through periodic inspection and cleaning.